jamunachundali-hub/Teachable_Machine/README.md

 The model is trained to recognize the following categories:

- **1st Class: Back side of the mobile:** Identifies the mobile's back side while showing it in the camera.
+ **1st Class: Back side of the mobile:** Identifies the mobile's back side while showing it to the camera.

- **2nd class: Copy/notebook:** Identifies the copy/notebook while showing it in the camera.
+ **2nd class: Copy/notebook:** Identifies the copy/notebook while showing it to the camera.

  **3rd class: Blank:** 3rd class for when no objects are present.